AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/building-on-macos.md

 * Please also check the device selection, as of now AppFlowy only supports Desktop: ![device](https://user-images.githubusercontent.com/86001920/144546864-cebbf0c0-4eef-424e-93c7-e1e6b3a59669.png)

+If you encounter any issues, have a look at [Troubleshooting](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions/environment-setup/trouble-shotting) first.
+If your issue is not included in the page, please create an [issue](https://github.com/AppFlowy-IO/appflowy/issues/new/choose) or ask on [Discord](https://discord.gg/9Q2xaN37tV).

 ## Building in release mode

 1. Go to the AppFlowy/frontend/ directory.